bchubbs/pgp/README.md

 This is so only I can decrypt the message with my private key.
 If for some reason I cannot decrypt the message(s), i.e. "it takes too long", or "i dont have that info", then you can be positive you're NOT talking to me.

-I will always be able to decrypt the message so long as you encode the message with my public key.
-You can send me the PGP Message via a pastebin on Discord, Telegram, etc.

-**Note:** If you send a PGP Message AFTER March 2nd, 2025 at 6:30PM EST, I will not be able to decrypt your message as my PGP key will have expired.
-I will update this repository with new information as soon as it expires.
+# Create PGP message
 You can create a PGP message [here](https://heiswayi.github.io/pgp/).

+# Sending me the PGP message
+It is recommended you use a pastebin (such as pastebin.com), or use my personal one [here](https://paste.bushy.cc).
+This is so I can see and copy the PGP encoded message.

+Make sure you are sending the message to me on the respective platforms: Discord, Telegram **Telegram:** @bchubbs
+**Discord:** LUKE#6283

+# Cryptocurrency Verification
+I can help you with your cryptocurrency needs!
+However, for all payment support, you will need to encrypt your message using PGP (Pretty Good Password).
+You can encrypt your message using **My Public Key**.
+For that, see below.
+I will be the only one who can decrypt the message.

+# Key Expiration
+If you send me a PGP Message AFTER March 2nd, 2025 at 6:30PM EST, I will not be able to decrypt your message as my PGP key will have expired.
+I will update this README with new information as soon as it expires.

 <details>
   <summary><strong>Public Key (click here!)</strong></summary>